A Toda Cuba le Gusta: Critical reception

 The album was reviewed in Folk Roots magazine, issue 169, in July 1997, and by Gary S. Mattingly at amelor.com on August 24, 1998.

 In his review at AllMusic, Daniel Gioffre stated: "A lively, spontaneous record that manages to sound both relaxed and forceful at the same time, A Toda Cuba Le Gusta shows off the talents of many of Cuba's elder statesmen of Afro-Cuban jazz.
 Over gently pulsating conga grooves and low-register ostinatos, such luminaries as pianist Rubén González and singer Manuel "Puntillita" Licea float dramatic melodies, as their solo contributions are answered by brass section chords as thick and sweet as cane syrup."

 The album was mentioned by Jim Macnie in Artists & Music - Jazz Blue Notes, in Billboard (December 27, 1997 - January 3, 1998), and also during a 2000 interview with Juan de Marcos González.

 The album reached #9 in the Top World Music Albums charts (Billboard, January 31, 1998) and was nominated for Best Tropical Latin Performance at the 40th Annual Grammy Awards in 1998, but was overshadowed by the Buena Vista Social Club album.
 In 2009, it was awarded a gold certification from the Independent Music Companies Association, which indicated sales of at least 100,000 copies throughout Europe.
+By December 1998, the album has sold 250,000 copies worldwide.